Anti-Indian sentiment: Uganda

+Expulsion of South Asians under Idi Amin

 The most infamous case of Indophobia is the ethnic cleansing of Indians and other South Asians (sometimes simply called "Asian") in Uganda by Idi Amin.

-(See Expulsion of Asians from Uganda.)
+The Indian immigrants maintained strict racial endogamy and refused any inter-racial and inter-cultural relations, unions or marriages with the native Ugandan people.
+This resulted in strong racial envy by the African Ugandans, who were mostly Muslims and Christians, against the Hindu Indian expats.

 According to H.H.
 Patel, many Indians in East Africa and Uganda were tailors and bankers, leading to stereotyping.

 Indophobia in Uganda also existed under Milton Obote, before Amin's rise.
 The 1968 Committee on "Africanisation in Commerce and Industry" in Uganda made far-reaching Indophobic proposals.

-A system of work permits and trade licenses was introduced in 1969 to Indians' economic and professional activities.
+A system of work permits and trade licences was introduced in 1969 to Indians' economic and professional activities.
 Indians were segregated and discriminated against in all walks of life.
 After Amin came to power, he exploited these divisions to spread propaganda against Indians.

 Indians were stereotyped as "only traders" and thereby "inbred" to their profession.
 Indians were attacked as "dukawallas" (an occupational term that degenerated into an anti-Indian slur during Amin's time).
-They were stereotyped as "greedy, conniving", without racial identity or loyalty but "always cheating, conspiring and plotting" to subvert Uganda.
+They were stereotyped as "greedy, conniving", without racial identity or loyalty, but "always cheating, conspiring and plotting" to subvert Uganda.

 Amin used this to justify a campaign of "de-Indianisation", eventually resulting in the expulsion and ethnic cleansing of Uganda's Indian minority.
 Some 80,000 were expelled, leading about 25,000 to settle in the United Kingdom.

+Zimbabwe

+In the months before the Zimbabwean election, amongst widespread economic mismanagement by the Zimbabwean government, Zimbabwean president Emmerson Mnangagwa accused Zimbabwean Indians of hoarding basic goods, and threatened to seize their property.

-Pacific islands
+Pacific Islands

 Fiji

-Anti-Indian riots broke out throughout Fiji amidst an attempted coup.
+In 2000, Anti-Indian riots broke out throughout Fiji amidst an attempted coup.
 Protesters attacked Indian shops.

+Tonga

+During the 2006 Nukuʻalofa riots in Tonga, it was reported that dozens of Indian owned shops were being targeted by the rioters.

+New Zealand

+Indians are often at the receiving end of xenophobic rhetoric from politicians.
+Politicians from New Zealand First are known for making Indophobic comments.
+Following the announcement of Nikhil Ravishankar as the Air New Zealand's new CEO, social media article about the news were receiving a barrage of racist remarks forcing them to close the comment sections.

+On 21 June 2025 in Auckland, a Hindu Flag bearing the symbol of Om along with Khalistani and Islamic Flag was torched by the locals as a stand against immigration.
+The protest was organised by the conservative Christian leader Brain Tamaki to demonstrate the cultural disharmony and ill-effects of mass immigration.

 Western world

-Contemporary Indophobia has risen in the western world, particularly the United States, the United Kingdom, Canada, and others, on account of the rise of the Indian American community and the increase in offshoring of white-collar jobs to India by American multinational corporations.
+Contemporary Indophobia has risen in the western world, particularly in the United States, the United Kingdom, Canada, and others, on account of millions of Indians immigrating to the West, the rise of the Indian American community and the increase in offshoring of white-collar jobs to India by American multinational corporations.